MNeMoNiCuZ/NegativePromptGenerator/README.md

 ## Model Weights
 Model weights and checkpoint can be downloaded from my [huggingface](https://huggingface.co/mnemic/NegativePromptGenerator/tree/main).

 The [weights.pt](https://huggingface.co/mnemic/NegativePromptGenerator/blob/main/weights.pt) contains the weights.
-Use them freely.
+Use them freely for inference.

+The [model.safetensors](https://huggingface.co/mnemic/NegativePromptGenerator/blob/main/model.safetensors) contains the checkpoint.
+Use this to continue training.

+> [!CAUTION]
+> These files are not included in this repository due to file size.
+They should be manually downloaded from the huggingface space and placed in the folder:
+>
+> `/models/negativeprompt_054/`

 ## Comfy Node
 To test the model in a realistic environment I created a ComfyUI node for the inference.
 It's a simple implementation but it works fine.